|

 for appropriate

-materials that fit the existing composition.
+materials that fit in with the existing composition.
 It was only a minor amount

 of new construction, but visually it had